wjxts/OSA_Speech/README.md

-####This is the code for our paper: Severity evaluation of obstructive sleep apnea based on speech features
+This is the code for our paper: **Severity evaluation of obstructive sleep apnea based on speech features(2020)**